Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

-The system structure depicted in Fig. \ref{fig_system} illustrates the pre-training process.
-We construct the dataset by collecting all possible transmission contents from both the sender and receiver.
-A tokenizer with a vocabulary size of $V$ is trained using algorithms such as BPE and WordPiece.
-This tokenizer converts the text into tokens, which are subsequently used to train a large language model (LLM).
-The loss function for the LLM is defined in Equation \ref{eq_llmloss}.
+The system structure depicted in Figure \ref{fig_system} illustrates the pre-training process.
+We constructed the dataset by collecting all possible {transmitted} contents from both the sender and receiver.
+A tokenizer with a vocabulary size of $V$ was trained using algorithms such as BPE and WordPiece.
+This tokenizer converts the text into tokens, which are {later} used to train an LLM.
+The loss function for the LLM is defined in Equation (\ref{eq_llmloss}).
 Upon completion of the LLM training, the model serves as a knowledge base for semantic communication by providing $P(W)$ to supply shared knowledge to the receiver.
 At the receiving end, the LLM plays a crucial role in the decoder by offering priors for the transmitted sequence.
 The method for achieving optimal decoding will be discussed in subsequent sections.
-The LLM-SC has the following characteristics: \begin{itemize} \item The system assumes that $D$ encompasses all possible content that can be transmitted between the transmitter and receiver.
-While achieving this in reality poses challenges, current training corpora for LLMs strive to encompass all languages used by humans.
-With the rapid development of LLM technology, this assumption is becoming increasingly feasible. \item The system prioritizes decoding sentences with higher probabilities of occurrence in the real world.
+The LLM-SC has the following characteristics:

+\begin{itemize} \item The system assumes that $D$ {comprises} all possible content that can be transmitted between the transmitter and receiver.
+While achieving this in {real life} poses challenges, current training corpora for LLMs strive to encompass all languages used by humans.
+Furthermore, this assumption is becoming increasingly feasible as LLM technology evolves~rapidly. \item The system prioritizes decoding sentences with higher probabilities of occurrence in the real world.
 Sequences for which $P(s_1,s_2,\ldots,s_T) = 0$ cannot be transmitted, as the receiver would be unable to decode such sequences where the probability is zero.
 Consequently, the system cannot transmit sentences that are impossible in the real world, as these sentences convey no meaningful information.
 Therefore, the system integrates both technical and semantic information. \end{itemize}

-\subsection{Decoding algorithm of LLM-SC}
+\subsection{Decoding Algorithm of LLM-SC}

-After training, a pre-trained LLM can compute the probability in Eq. \ref{eq4} of a sent sequence $S=(s_1, s_2, \cdots, s_t)$ given a received sequence $O=(o_1, o_2, \cdots, o_t)$, representing the likelihood of the sequence $S$ transforming into $O$ after transmission through a channel.
+After training, a pre-trained LLM can compute the probability in Equation (\ref{eq4}) of a sent sequence $S=(s_1, s_2, \cdots, s_t)$ given a received sequence $O=(o_1, o_2, \cdots, o_t)$, representing the likelihood of the sequence $S$ transforming into $O$ after transmission through a channel.
 This decoding process can be applied using any pre-trained LLM, and in this subsection, we delve into the specific decoding algorithm.